Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/SimsFlanagan.rst

 		Time of flight required for the trajectory.

 	- :literal:`bodyMap`
-		Map of pointers to Body objects involved in the low-thrust trajectory.
+		Map of pointers to :literal:`Body` objects involved in the low-thrust trajectory.

 	- :literal:`throttles`
 		Vector containing the thrust vectors (normalised with respect to the maximum thrust value) for each of the impulsive shots.